-All counsellors are required to be in supervision and I will take relevant issues from the counselling relationship into supervision and I will take care to preserve your anonymity.
+All counsellors are required to be in supervision and I will take relevant issues from the counselling relationship into supervision.
+Essentially I will take care to preserve your anonymity.

 In exceptional circumstances confidentiality may be broken.
 These circumstances could include:

 - Where you as a client give consent for the confidence to be broken.